 - Lithium Batteries, Lithium Battery powered vehicles, personal electronic devices containing lithium batteries, dry ice, environmentally hazardous substances, life-saving devices, machines and vehicles incorporating internal combustion engines, magnetized material, polymeric beads, aviation solids or liquids, consumer commodities, chemicals and first aid kits.

 A shipper must comply fully with the International Air Transport Association (IATA) and Transport Canada Dangerous Goods regulations when offering a consignment of dangerous goods.
 In addition, shippers must comply with any applicable regulations set forth by the country of origin, transit and destinations.
 Before any package of dangerous goods is offered for transportation by air, the shipper must comply with the following specific responsibilities:

 - International regulations must be followed to ensure safety of passengers and crew

-- Ensure that the articles or substances are not prohibited for transport by air.
+- The shipper must ensure that the articles or substances are not prohibited for transportation by air

-- The articles or substances must be properly identified, classified, packed, marked, labelled and documented and otherwise in condition for transport in accordance with the regulations.
+- The articles or substances must be properly identified, classified, packed, marked, labeled, documented and in the condition for transport in accordance with IATA regulations

-- Before any consignment of dangerous goods is offered for air transport, all relevant persons involved in its preparation must have received training to enable them to carry out their responsibilities.
-Where a shipper does not have trained staff, the “relevant persons” may be interpreted as those employed to act on the shipper’s behalf and undertake the shipper’s responsibilities in the preparation of the consignment, however such persons must be trained.
+- Before a consignment of dangerous goods can be offered for transport, all relevant persons involved in its preparation must have received training to enable them to carry out their responsibilities.

 Every person who contravenes or fails to comply with the Transportation of Dangerous Goods Act is guilty of: